-If you have signs of deep vein thrombosis or abnormal blood flows, our doctor may do a Sonography (vascular ultrasound test) to examine if your blood is flowing normally or if there are any evidence of a blood clot. our doctor is among the few vascular surgeons in Singapore trained to do this non-invasive test.
-With his ability to do an ultrasounds and understand the information in the same consultation, our doctor can quickly diagnose and recommend customised procedures to prevent the worsening of the diseases.
+If you have signs of deep vein thrombosis or abnormal blood flows, our doctor may do a Sonography (vascular ultrasound test) to examine if your blood is flowing normally or if there is any evidence of a blood clot within the varicose veins.
+Our doctor is among the few vascular surgeons in Singapore trained to do this non-invasive test.
+With his ability to do an ultrasound and understand the information in the same consultation, our doctor can quickly diagnose and recommend customised procedures to prevent the worsening of the diseases.

-Varicose veins are not just a cosmetic issue, without treatment it can lead to other medical complications.
-There are several reasons why you should make an appointment and seek treatment for your varicose veins from medical centres.
+This condition is not just a cosmetic issue, without treatment, it can lead to other medical complications.
+There are several reasons why you should make an appointment and seek treatment for your varicoses from medical centres.

-Discomfort and Aches: There may be no symptoms associated with your varicose veins in the initial stages.
-As it becomes more severe, you will start to experience major discomfort such as aches, cramps and swelling and affect your quality of life.
+Discomfort and Aches: There may be no symptoms associated with this condition in the initial stages.
+As varicose veins become more severe, you will start to experience major discomforts such as aches, cramps and swelling and affect your quality of life.

 Progressive Disease: Varicose veins will NOT recede with self-care remedies.
-While compression stockings, medication, cream and leg elevation will alleviate the symptoms and prevent varicose veins from getting worse, these treatments will not cure the disease or remove the unsightly veins.
+While compression stockings, medication, cream and leg elevation will alleviate the symptoms and prevent the condition from getting worse, these treatments will not cure the disease or remove the unsightly veins.

-Leg Ulceration: If you see any skin colour changes around the ankle, it can be a sign that that your varicose veins are rather serious and there are substantial risk that it may became leg ulceration.
+Leg Ulceration: If you see any skin colour changes around the ankle, it can be a sign that your varicoses are rather serious and there is a substantial risk that it may become leg ulceration.
 When this happens, if patients get cuts and/or wounds, these wounds do not heal up, progressing to become leg ulcers or gangrene and may end up getting infected resulting in surgical amputations.

-Latest Treatment, Clarivein, is minimally-invasive: In the past, the treatment of varicose veins is going through major invasive surgery to strip your varicose veins that takes weeks to recover.
+The latest Treatment, Clarivein, is minimally invasive: In the past, the treatment of varicoses is going through major invasive surgery to strip your affected veins that take weeks to recover.
 Technology has advanced to effective treatments where you could come into the vein clinic, have the procedure performed under local anaesthesia and leave 1 hour later to go about your normal activities.
 The advantages of this treatment are no bruises, no scars, no general anaesthesia and no hospitalization needed.